Create an Estimator

 Choose Grouper

-It is possible to choose a different groupers for grouping Pauli strings.
+It is possible to choose different groupers for grouping Pauli strings.

 import qrunch as qc